Writing Your DOT Drug & Alcohol Policy: What Must Be Included

 Many carriers add provisions that go beyond the federal minimum:

-- Policy on prescription medication — requiring drivers to report prescriptions that may affect their ability to drive safely
+- Policy on prescription medication — requiring CDL drivers to report prescriptions that may affect their ability to drive safely

 - Employee assistance programs (EAP) — encouraging voluntary self-referral before a testing violation occurs